Vampire: The Masquerade – Bloodlines: Plot

-The fledgling returns to LaCroix, learning that the Sabbat tried to steal the sarcophagus to destroy it and prevent Gehenna, and kills the Sabbat leader to disperse his followers.
+The fledgling returns to LaCroix, learning that the Sabbat tried to steal the sarcophagus to destroy it and prevent Gehenna, then kills the Sabbat leader to disperse his followers.
 The fledgling is met by Ming-Xiao, who offers an alliance.
 Ming-Xiao reveals that she has the key, and LaCroix killed Grout to prevent his powerful insight from unveiling LaCroix's plans; Ming-Xiao disguised herself as Nines at the mansion to frame him.
 Denying Ming-Xiao's claims, LaCroix rescinds the blood hunt on Nines and entrusts the fledgling with recruiting the anarchs to punish the Kuei-Jin for murdering Grout.
 The fledgling finds Nines hiding in Griffith Park, and they are then attacked by a werewolf, and Nines is badly injured.
-The fledgling escapes with Jack, who reveals that LaCroix has issued an execution on the fledgling for framing Nines on orders from Ming-Xiao.
+The fledgling escapes with Jack, who reveals that LaCroix has issued an execution order on the fledgling for framing Nines on Ming-Xiao's orders.

-The ending varies, depending on whom, if anyone, the fledgling allies with.
-If the fledgling supports LaCroix or Ming-Xiao, each sends the fledgling to kill the other.
-LaCroix opens the sarcophagus to be killed with the fledgling by hidden explosives; Ming-Xiao betrays the fledgling, chaining them to the sarcophagus and sinking it into the ocean.
-Supporting the anarchs, or no one, makes the fledgling kill Ming-Xiao and maim LaCroix, who is killed after he opens the sarcophagus.
-If the fledgling opens the sarcophagus, they die in the explosion.
-If the fledgling is a Tremere, they kill Ming-Xiao; Tremere leader Maximillian Strauss replaces LaCroix, and the sarcophagus is stored.
-Each ending has Jack watching from afar with the mummy taken from the coffin and the enigmatic taxi driver who transports the fledgling between locations, who says, "The blood of Caine controls our fate ...
+The ending varies depending on whom, if anyone, the fledgling chooses to support.
+If they side with LaCroix or Ming-Xiao, each sends the fledgling to eliminate the other: LaCroix opens the sarcophagus, triggering hidden explosives that kill both him and the fledgling; Ming-Xiao betrays the fledgling, chaining them to the sarcophagus and sinking it into the ocean.
+Supporting the anarchs—or choosing no allegiance—results in the fledgling killing Ming-Xiao and maiming LaCroix, who later dies when he opens the sarcophagus.
+If the fledgling opens the sarcophagus themselves, they are killed in the explosion.
+Supporting the Camarilla results in the fledgling killing Ming-Xiao, LaCroix is replaced by Tremere leader Maximillian Strauss, and the sarcophagus is placed into storage.
+Each ending where the sarcophagus is opened has Jack watching from afar with the mummy taken from the coffin, and the enigmatic taxi driver who transports the fledgling between locations says, "The blood of Caine controls our fate ...
 Farewell, vampire."